You’ll generally need a very good to excellent credit score to take out a $20,000 loan.

 - Whether you own or rent a home

-Once you complete and submit your application, you may get instant approval, but you may have to wait for a review.
-Sometimes lenders will ask for more information at this point.
+You may also need to submit the documents you’ve gathered, including proof of income and bank statements.
+Once you’ve completed and submitted your application, you may get instant approval, but you may have to wait for a review.
+Sometimes lenders may ask for more information.

 FAQ